 (For your information, Wiley also boasts an “8 out of 10” pass rate.
 Gleim and Hock make a conscious decision not to gather information on customers’ pass rates.)

 This guarantee is available for all Surgent’s test prep products.
 Customers need to spend a certain amount of time in the practice questions and attain 50% accuracy, together with other requirements, to get qualified.
 The requirements are reasonable in my opinion.
 It encourages candidates to make good use of the product before asking for a refund.

 Surgent CMA Review is essentially a test prep software plus basic reference books.
-If you need explanation of concepts, study tips, or want talk to a personal counselor, Surgent cannot provide this service.
+If you need an explanation of concepts, study tips, or to talk to a personal counselor, Surgent cannot provide this service.

 The complete set (part 1 + part 2) costs $599 and doesn’t come with a lot of value-added features.

 If you are looking for a guided review course, or an extensive review book covering all exam content, Surgent CMA Review may not be enough as a learning tool.